printdotio/printio-ios-sdk/docs/custom_photo_sources.md

 ## Default implementation

-There are two entities you should get familiar with: PhotoSource and PhotoSourceItem protocols.
+There are two entities you should get familiar with: PIOPhotoSource and PIOPhotoSourceItem protocols.

-PhotoSource protocol describes everything from authentication, paging, caching, lazy image downloading to how your images and albums will be displayed on the screen.
+PIOPhotoSource protocol describes everything from authentication, paging, caching, lazy image downloading to how your images and albums will be displayed on the screen.

-PhotoSourceItem is a protocol that describes a single item that appears in the collection view.
+PIOPhotoSourceItem is a protocol that describes a single item that appears in the collection view.
 An image.
 An album.
 A folder.
 A back button.

 We have created a default implementation of these protocols which you are advised to use:

-    @interface DefaultPhotoSource : NSObject<PhotoSource>
+    @interface PIODefaultPhotoSource : NSObject<PIOPhotoSource>

-    @interface DefaultPhotoSourceItem : NSObject<PhotoSourceItem>
+    @interface PIODefaultPhotoSourceItem : NSObject<PIOPhotoSourceItem>

 What this basic implementation will do for you is: